Oregon Adoption, Home Studies and More

 Pregnant and Considering Adoption in Oregon

 Are you pregnant and considering adoption?
 Or has your child already been born, and now adoption seems like the best option?
 Maybe you are facing a situation wherein you are a birth mother whose partner is no longer in the picture, and you are finding it difficult to parent alone.
-Whatever the situation is, you probably have a lot of questions, and as a licensed adoption agency in Oregon, Lifetime Adoption has the answers you need.
+Whatever the situation is, you probably have a lot of questions and Lifetime Adoption has the answers you need.

 What is the Adoption Process in Oregon?